-The national authorities that form the scientific, technical and innovation policy of the country are composed of the Presidency of the Republic of Kazakhstan, legislative authorities (Parliament of the Republic of Kazakhstan), and the executive bodies such as ministries and agencies.
-The Presidency ensures coordinated functioning and interaction of the public authorities and determines state policy guidelines in the development of national innovation system, scientific-technical and innovation policy by issuing decrees and orders.
+The national authorities that form the scientific, technical and innovation policy of the country are composed of the President of the Republic of Kazakhstan, legislative authorities (Parliament of the Republic of Kazakhstan), the Government of the Republic of Kazakhstan and other executive bodies such as ministries and agencies.
+The President ensures coordinated functioning and interaction of the public authorities and determines state policy guidelines in the development of national innovation system, scientific-technical and innovation policy by issuing decrees and orders.

 10.2.1.
-The Role of Ministries
+Ministries